McManford/UnrealCardanoPlugin/README.md

 - [ ] **Fee estimation and coin selection strategies**.

+## Installation

+For windows users, you need to install [msys2](https://www.msys2.org/), this adds the necessary Unix tools to for the DLLs load.

 ## Development

 This project is built with **Unreal Engine** and **C++**, leveraging [Biglup's cardano-c library](https://github.com/Biglup/cardano-c) and tools.
 Currently tested and supports Unreal Engine version 4.27 on Windows and MacOS, should work with later versions but not tested yet.